ikhondker/anypo/docs/anypo-development-20240816.md

 4. while passing data to component, variable name with _ create issues dept_budge_id did not work bu dbid word
 4. check all env used env('APP_DOMAIN'); case sensitive
 5. in production env, un-handled exception write full log in laravel.log
+6. to debug 404 error use the regiter method of app/Exacptins/Handler

 # 5. Set Environment
 ====================================================================